 But what happens if a doctor fails to diagnose or properly treat pre-eclampsia, a condition that can cause severe harm to the mother and child?

-If you need a Camden pre-eclampsia attorney, the Weitz Firm is standing by to help.
+If you need a Camden pre-eclampsia attorney, The Weitz Firm, LLC is standing by to help.
 We will investigate your case and work to secure compensation for what you have been through.

 Pre-eclampsia is a condition that revolves around the elevation of an expectant mother’s blood pressure around or after the 20th week of pregnancy.
 It is such a common condition, yet it can have such dire consequences if not properly diagnosed or treated.
 According to the American College of Obstetricians and Gynecologists, pre-eclampsia is to be diagnosed by persistent high blood pressure, urine protein levels, trouble with the kidneys or liver, fluid in the lungs, or brain trouble.

 A mother may present the following symptoms: headaches, abdominal pain, shortness of breath, nausea and vomiting, confusion, anxiety, vision problems, and more.

 If the mother is treated with blood pressure medications, usually the pregnancy is normal and childbirth is routine.
 Considering that 25 percent of women in the US develop pre-eclampsia, doctors should always be on the lookout for the condition.

 You can see why diagnosis and treatment of pre-eclampsia are so important.
 Unfortunately, diagnostic errors account for the largest fraction of medical malpractice claims in the US.
 A Johns Hopkins study has found that these errors also contribute to the most patient suffering of all medical mistakes.